LIIGHTT27/CCM101-vventura/Laboratory-04-Cloud-Native-Engineer/README.md

 [![Docker](https://img.shields.io/badge/Docker-29.1.3-2496ED)](#)
 [![Status](https://img.shields.io/badge/Status-Complete-brightgreen)](#)

-### *From renting servers to running services — welcome to the container era.*
+### *From renting servers to running services — this is where I actually started using containers.*

 ---

 ## 🚀 Mission Overview

-Plot twist: after surviving the multi-cloud gauntlet, I got promoted to **CloudNova Technologies'** Cloud-Native Engineering Team.
-New title, new problem — a client stuck with slow, RAM-hungry Virtual Machines who kept hearing the word *"Docker"* thrown around in meetings without knowing what it actually does.
+For this one, I'm supposedly part of CloudNova Technologies' Cloud-Native Engineering Team, and the client's complaint is something I think a lot of people run into: their Virtual Machines take forever to boot and eat up way more RAM than they'd like.
+They kept hearing the word "Docker" thrown around but nobody on their end could actually explain what it does or why it matters.

-So I hopped into the **KillerCoda Playground** (Ubuntu 24.04.5 LTS, Docker 29.1.3), pulled up a terminal, and did what any self-respecting cloud-native engineer does: deployed a live Nginx web server inside a container, timed it against a mental image of a VM boot screen, and won.
+So I opened up the KillerCoda Playground (Ubuntu 24.04.5 LTS, Docker 29.1.3 already installed) and just worked through it — checked that Docker was actually running, pulled the Nginx image, ran it as a container, and hit it with curl to prove it was serving a real page.
+The whole thing, start to finish, probably took less time than a single VM would've needed just to boot.

-**Lesson of the mission:** *a traditional sysadmin manages servers — a cloud-native engineer manages the services running on them.*
+The thing that stuck with me most: I'm not managing a server anymore, I'm managing a service that happens to be running somewhere.
+That's a different mindset than I expected going in.

 ---